 The starting salary for this position is £26,080 per annum based on a 36-hour working week.

-- is confident, organised and able to implement a proactive approach to their work, maintaining attention to detail
+- Confidence, organisational skills and ability to implement a proactive approach to their work

-- has excellent IT skills and is proficient in using Microsoft Office.
+- Excellent IT skills and proficiency in using Microsoft Word, Excel, and MS Teams

 At Surrey, our values and behaviours are just as important as our skills and abilities.
 They shape who we are as an organisation.
 Find out more about the values we follow.Additional Information